 International Osteopathic Association

 The SAS research and development began in March of 2020.
 This initial stage, Phase 1, of SAS involved extensive research of national associations, international associations and existing standards of MOT educational programs from around the world.
 Time was also dedicated to exploring a spectrum of diverse curricular approval processes for numerous educational institutions, including university and college programs, both private and public operated.
+Focus was on making sure the WHO benchmarks were followed.

 Information was accumulated while the present-day Canadian MOT educational program’s needs, downfalls and challenges were considered.
 The accumulated information was examined to best determine which information would pertain and be applicable for Canadian practicing MOT’s and MOT educational programs.